bazaarvoice/jolt/README.md

 Make sure you include what your "input" is, and what you want your "output" to be.

-## <a name="Alternatives"></a> Alternatives
+## <a name="Why Jolt Exists"></a> Why Jolt Exists

-Aside from writing your own custom code to do a transform, there are two general approaches to doing Json to Json transforms in Java.
+Aside from writing your own custom code to do a transform, there are two general approaches to doing a JSON to JSON transforms in Java.

 1) JSON -> XML -> XSLT or STX -> XML -> JSON